 The Department of Biotechnology offers a coherent professional elective in Biological Process Engineering designed for students wishing to pursue a career in the biologically based processing industries.
-Students electing for this professional elective should take 44.101 Introductory Microbiology in Year 3, and 48.311 Biological Process Engineering and 48.240 Biological Process Engineering Project in Year 4.
+Students electing for this professional elective should take 44.101 Introductory Microbiology in Year 3, and 48.311 Biological Process Engineering and 48.240 Biological Process Engineering 4.